top of page

 Rosas & Xocolate

-Rosas & Xocolate is a small boutique hotel with spa facilities and a restaurant in two nice French-style mansions restored in 2007.
-It is located directly on Paseo de Montejo (towards downtown), is painted pink and therefore hard to miss.
+Rosas & Xocolate in Mérida is a small boutique hotel with a spa and a restaurant, housed in two beautifully restored French-style mansions from 2007.

 Logo Casa Loltun